-ERCOT has determined that it will only need the 90 MW of Replacement for 3 hours.
+ERCOT has determined that it will only need the 90 MW of Replacement for 3 consecutive hours based on ERCOT load forecast and resource plan.
 To compare the bids, ERCOT must perform the mathematics described in the protocols.

 For QSE 1, $6 divided by 3 hours plus $2 = $4.00 per MW